Roaring30s/currency_converter/README.md

 2. Create a `.env` file in the root directory of the project and add your API key as an environment variable named `FOREX_KEY`.
 For example: FOREX_KEY=your_api_key_here

-3. To run the converter, you can use the following command:
+3. To run the converter, you can use the following example commands:

+cargo run usd
+cargo run aed
-cargo run <currency>
+cargo run cop